dusklang/dusk/README.md

 ## AI Policy

 This project strictly forbids all AI-generated code, docs, etc., while still allowing agents to be used to assist in reading, reviewing and debugging.
-This is not set in stone, nor should it be taken as a personal statement against the use of AI coding tools more generally; my main reason for the policy is to give myself an outlet where I can do things more like how I used to.
+This is not set in stone, nor should it be taken as a personal statement against the use of AI coding tools more generally; my main reason for the policy is to give myself an outlet where I can do things more like how I used to!